Right now, desperation is setting in and the need to know how to drastically cut expenses is critical.

 Rent Garage Space –

 Garage spaces are a hot commodity!
 Ask anyone living in a big city.
 Even people in suburbs and smaller communities are willing to pay for garage space to house their toys.
+Check out this site to easily rent extra space in your house.

 Monthly Savings: $50+